 Rachael reached over to her nightstand and picked up Andrew’s photograph.
 It had been taken at the family cottage a year before the tragic incident.

 She vividly recalled the events of that tragic day, just as if it had occurred yesterday.
 It had been a hot July afternoon and Rachael was hosting a pool party later that evening.
 Ten of her closest friends had been invited, and she was planning a sleepover afterwards.
 She had gone upstairs to nap, so she’d be well rested.
 While napping, Andrew had stepped outside for a swim.

 Her father had stepped out of the bathroom hearing all the commotion.
 He rushed outside and with one strong jolt, the gate flew open.
 Shocked and in tears, she watched her father dive into the pool, valiantly trying to resuscitate her brother.
-While performing CPR, he screamed for her to call an ambulance.
+While performing CPR, he screamed, “call an ambulance”.
 Unfortunately the paramedics couldn’t resuscitate him.

 She stepped into the washroom and splashed water on her face.
 Dark circles shadowed her eyes, brought on by the last two grueling weeks.
 Although she felt that her exams had gone well so far, it had been draining staying up until the wee hours of the morning.
 She patted her face dry and sprinted downstairs.

-“Oops—sorry, I didn’t hear you come in,” her mother apologized, nearly bumping into Rachael.
+“Oops—sorry, I didn’t hear you come in,” her mother apologized, nearly bumping into her daughter.

-“I needed to freshen up,” Rachael explained while pulling dinner plates out from the cupboard and set them on the kitchen table.
+“I needed to freshen up,” Rachael explained while pulling dinner plates out from the cupboard, setting them on the kitchen table.

 “How’s the studying coming along?”